Xanadu – a world that has in many ways has already disappeared.

 This morning you will depart from your Beijing hotel and head to Taipusi Qi, 330km to the northwest of Beijing.
 Taipusi Qi has a picturesque tourism zone known as ‘Taipusi Qi Yumayuan’ which is well known for its mesmerising Baolage Grassland (part of the world famous Xilingol Grassland).
 Upon arrival at Gongbaolage Grasslands, you will receive a welcoming ceremony – you will be warmly welcomed by the local colourfully dressed Mongolians.
 They will present each of you with a silver cup of wine and Hada (white or blue silk scarves which are tokens of greetings in Inner Mongolia ).

-After lunch, you will watch the traditional Mongolian wrestling and horse racing performances before continuing on to Zhenglan Qi, a famous historical city in Inner Mongolia also known as the Plain Blue Banner.
+After lunch, you will watch the traditional Mongolian wrestling (subject to local schedules) and horse racing performances before continuing on to Zhenglan Qi, a famous historical city in Inner Mongolia also known as the Plain Blue Banner.
 (B,L,D)

 Overnight in Mingzhu Hotel or similar